liefery-it-legacy/blog/_posts/2018-02-07-how-we-do-code-review.md

 When you submit a pull request you don't assign anybody to review it, instead you just leave it open.
-Everybody is encouraged to grab and review it, although in many cases it's one of the people that you work together on the current feature, because they have the necessary context already in their head.
+Everybody is encouraged to grab and review it, although in many cases it's one of the people that you work together on the current feature group, because they have the necessary context already in their head.
 If the pull request introduces a non-trivial change we ask other people to take a look at it.
 We don't want the knowledge about certain areas of the application to be clustered.